-As for other plugins, you can install WP Rollback by accessing the Plugin area in your WordPress admin panel and clicking on “Add new”; from here you can search for “WP Rollback” and install it.
+As for other plugins, you can install WP Rollback by accessing the Plugin area in your WordPress admin panel and clicking on “Add new”; from here, you can search for “WP Rollback” and install it.

-After the installation and activation, it will be necessary to go back to the page in which all the installed plugins are listed.
+After the installation and activation, it will be necessary to go back to the page on which all the installed plugins are listed.
 Here you’ll notice that “Rollback” will have appeared next to every entry.

-To install and test the Beta version of the plugin, simply click on the Beta entry you wish to use.
+To install and test the Beta version of the plugin, click on the Beta entry you wish to use.
 This will cause the current version of the Plugin to be overwritten by the Beta version; to revert the process, the same process will have to be undertaken, the difference being the selecting of the previous stable version and not the Beta one.

 Once inside, please look for the following line: